abbosaliboev/ThreeJS-Library-Project/README.md

-# 3D Library Visualization with Three.js
+# 🎓 Three.js Project Overview

-This project showcases an interactive 3D visualization of a library using the **Three.js** library.
-It includes external and internal designs, animated elements, and navigation controls for an engaging experience.
+This repository showcases an interactive 3D project created as part of the **Computer Graphics course** at Chungbuk National University.
+It demonstrates the application of advanced rendering and interactivity techniques using **Three.js**.

+---

-## 🌟 Features
+## 🌟 About Three.js
+Three.js is a powerful JavaScript library that simplifies creating and displaying animated 3D graphics in a web browser using WebGL.
+Applications include:
-- Realistic 3D model of the library building.
+- 🌌 3D visualizations
+- 🎮 Games and simulations
+- ✨ Interactive animations

+---

+## 🚀 Key Features
+- **Real-time Rendering**: High-performance 3D graphics.
-- Interactive navigation with mouse and keyboard.
+- **🎥 Camera Controls**: Intuitive navigation with mouse and keyboard.
-- Dynamic animations for vehicles and objects.
+- **✨ Animations**: Dynamic and interactive objects.
-- Functional lighting and detailed textures.
+- **💡 Lighting and Shadows**: Enhanced scene realism.
+- **📦 Model Loading**: Support for GLTF, OBJ, and other 3D models.

+---

-## 🚀 Technologies Used
+## 🛠 Technologies Used
-- **Three.js**: For 3D rendering and animations.
+- **Three.js**: For 3D graphics and rendering.
+- **JavaScript**: Core logic for interactions and animations.
 - **GLTFLoader**: To load and display 3D models.
-- **JavaScript**: For interactivity and animations.
-- **HTML/CSS**: For the interface.
+- **HTML/CSS**: For structuring and styling the interface.

+---

-## 🛠 How to Run
+## 🖥 How to Run
 1. Clone the repository:
    ```bash
    git clone <repository-url>